rapkat10/crazy-taxi/docs/README.md

 ## Bonus Features
 * Add more lanes
-* Implememt difficulty levels based on score
+* Implement difficulty levels based on score
 * save scores of the users